mkner/basic-pid/docs/examples.rst

 One of the most fundamental is the wheel velocity controller.

 In this example, a WheelVelocity class is derived from a I/O base class that runs a handler function as a background process.
-This type of process has a buffer and buffering capabilities built in.
-It also calls the handler function at a time interval that can be set and changed.
-A WheelVelocity object is constructed with and contains a Wheel object that also runs as a dynamic process.
-The Wheel object contains a wheel encoder object, and a microcontroller object that has a functional interface to send signals to a microcontroller board that handles digital PWM and the actual analog electrical connections to drive the physical motors.
+This type of I/O process object has a buffer and buffering capabilities built in.
+It also calls the handler function at a time interval that can be set and changed at any time.
+A WheelVelocity object is constructed with access to the Wheel object also runs as a dynamic process.
+It is the Wheel object itself contains an instance of WheelVelocity, a wheel encoder object, and a motor object that has a functional interface to send signals to a microcontroller board object that handles digital PWM and the actual analog electrical connections to drive the physical motors.
+This example focuses on the velocity handler only.

 The handler function is where the PID controller is used.
 The PID is running in **Iterate Mode** so the timestep integrations